jordandixit/design-system/template/component-spec.md

 Define:

-* interaction feedback
-* hover behavior
-* pressed behavior
+* interaction behavior
-* focus behavior
+* hover / pressed / focus
 * disabled behavior
+* dynamic states (if any)

-If not visible → mark as "unspecified"
+If not defined → mark "unspecified"

 ---